UTS-TOPS-Math-Competition/UTS-TOPS-Math-Competition.github.io/format.md

 (i.e. grade 9 or below), teams with a mix of Junior and Senior students will be placed in the Senior division.

+Note that all rounds except for the **Marathon Round** will be separated into these two divisions.
+All contestants will take the same Marathon Round, regardless of their division.
+Scoring, however, will still be separate for the marathon round between the two divisions.

 ## Rounds
 The competition consists of 4 rounds: Numerical, Geometry, Team, and Marathon.
 All questions are short answer (i.e. single-value answers, no proofs).
 Note that every question will be **weighted a certain amount of points**.
 This amount will be displayed at the beginning of the question in brackets (i.e. [5]).
 For more information on how the scoring system works, please refer to the **Scoring** page of this website.